nicholasf/inkling/README.txt

 1. as a dev I have provided content type recognition

 2. As a dev I have provided CRUD permissioning which is stored by roles on folders.
 2a.
-As a dev I have CRUD for folders.
+As a dev I have CRUD for folders

 3. As a dev I have provided a user & community/group & role API.
 4. As a dev I have provided a clean & popular authentication layer.
 5. As a dev I have provided a simple API for workflow, which may be extended, but will initially be draft/publish and role restricted.
 6. As a dev I can create a content extension, which groups content types, and have it recognized in the system. (this can wait until you have basic CMS functionality with inkling-content).
+7. As a dev I have planned for a themeable layer, possibly the admin UI.

 Inkling-Content (currently Inkling page)